hpsfoundation/foundation/charter.md

   and technical community;
-- approve procedures for the nomination and election of any representative of the General Members to the Governing Board and any Officer or other positions created by the Governing Board; and
+- approve procedures for the nomination and election of any representative of the General Members to the Governing Board and any Officer or other positions created by the Governing Board;
-- vote on all decisions or matters coming before the Governing Board.
+- vote on all decisions or matters coming before the Governing Board; and
+- unless otherwise determined by the Governing Board, TAC representatives and General Member representatives to the Governing Board will be appointed for two year terms.
+In the event that a representative can not complete their term, a special election may be held to elect a replacement representative to serve for the remainder of that term.

 ## Committees